-22. Detailed proposals for roadside and field boundary removal and reinstatement must be agreed with the Local Authority prior to the commencement of development.
-The proposals must provide for habitat creation in the event that it is deemed not practicable to re-instate roadside /field boundaries.
-No field or roadside boundaries should be removed where an alternative proposal which would require the active management of invasive alien species exists.
+22. Detailed proposals for roadside and field boundary removal and re-instatement shall be agreed in writing with the planning authority prior to the commencement of development.
+The proposals shall provide for habitat creation in the event that it is deemed not practicable to re-instate roadside/field boundaries.
+No field or roadside boundaries shall be removed where an alternative proposal which would require the active management of invasive alien species exists.

-Reason: In the interest of protecting local biodiversity.
+Reason: In the interest of local biodiversity.

-23. No ground clearance shall be undertaken and no vegetation shall be cleared during the bird breeding season, unless otherwise agreed with the local authority.
+23. No ground clearance shall be undertaken, and no vegetation shall be cleared during the bird breeding season, unless otherwise agreed with the planning authority.

-Reason: In the interest of protecting local biodiversity.
+Reason: In the interest of local biodiversity.